trpc-group/trpc/README.md

 English | [中文](README.zh_CN.md)

-# tRPC -  A multi-language, pluggable, high performance RPC framework
+# tRPC -  A multi-language, pluggable, high-performance RPC framework

 ## What is tRPC